-- 2.1 This report sets out how officers intend tackling the outstanding Housing Benefit (HB) overpayments debts. - 2.2 Appendix 1 to this report show the outstanding HB overpayments by status.
-A verbal explanation of this appendix will be given at the meeting of this committee, on 23 November 2017.
+- 2.1 This report sets out how officers intend tackling the outstanding Housing Benefit (HB) overpayments debts. - 2.2 Appendix 1 to this report show the outstanding HB overpayments by status for both Council and Private tenants.
+A verbal explanation of this appendix will be given at the meeting of this committee, on 28 November 2017